theRealKarlos/rust-gov-data/gov-data/README.md

 # gov-data: UK Government Dataset Metadata to AWS S3

+> **Note:** This is a **lab project** intended for experimentation, learning, and demonstration purposes.
+It is not designed or maintained for production use.
+Use at your own risk.

 ## Project Overview

 gov-data is a Rust project that implements an AWS Lambda function to fetch metadata about datasets from the UK Government's CKAN data portal, serialize the metadata into a CSV file, and upload the resulting CSV to an AWS S3 bucket.
 This enables automated, serverless collection and storage of open government data for further analysis or downstream processing.